mishamilovidov/thunderbandit/README.md

 * Run `docker-compose up --build`
 * Navigate to http://thunderbandit.construo.us in your local browser
 * To stop docker compose, run `docker-compose down -v`

+## Deployment

+The site is hosting using Firebase Hosting and is deploy via Google Cloud Build.
+A build is trigger anytime the master branch is changed.
+Build steps are outlined in the [cloudbuild.yaml](cloudbuild.yaml) file in the root of the repo.